railwayapp/docs/src/docs/develop/cli.md

 ### Interactive Login

 Login to your Railway account.
-Opens a browser tab which authenticates into an existing Railway session.
+This command opens a browser tab which authenticates into an existing Railway session.

 ```bash
 railway login
 ```

-If there are any issues with browser based login you can use the `--browserless` flag to authenticate.
+If there are any issues with browser-based login you can use the `--browserless` flag to authenticate.

 This will print a URL and a pairing code to the terminal which you can use to authenticate (useful for SSH sessions).